osg-htc/operations/docs/services/topology-contacts-data.md

 -   Is the "Sponsor" correct?
 The sponsor depends on where the users will be submitting jobs from:

-    -   If they primarily submit from some Campus Grid/CI-Connect interface such as "OSG Connect", use:
+    -   If they primarily submit from some CI Connect interface such as "OSG Connect", use:

             :::yaml
             Sponsor: